 Now, let’s get to the components!

-The best overall pick for speed, price and overall performance is the Intel Core i7 9700K.
-This processor is found in our Trader 8000 Series trading computers, specifically the Trader 8000 Elite model.
-The 9700K is 3.6GHz eight core and goes up to 4.9GHz with Turbo Boost.
+The best overall pick for speed, price and overall performance is the Intel Core i9 9900KS.
+The 9900KS is 4.0GHz eight core and goes up to 5.0GHz with Turbo Boost & Hyper-Threading supported.
+The 9900KS is a special edition new design for 2019.

 The first thing we would like to do is clear up a little confusion with motherboard sockets.
 The socket is the place you put the processor on the motherboard.
 The type of socket has to match the processor.
 The socket type on our Trader 8000 Series trading computers is LGA 1151, or commonly referred to as simply socket 1151.